AnirudhSethuraman/mysql/README.md

 # SpringbootOpenshitMysqlDemo
-Demo project for Spring Boot MySql Openshift
+Demo project for Spring Boot MySql using Openshift